myh1234567/piano-python/README.md

 # piano-python
 piano keyboard

-change the dir of the files
+change the dir of the .wav files

 run .py file